 Project Activity Action Steps Target Date for Completion Persons Responsible Status Update Comments Make a presentation available to address the Community Policing philosophy, crime prevention and crime identification for selected groups.
 Use the COP calendar to schedule presentations when requested.
 Deliver presentation as requested.
 Continuing Capt.
 Hawkins Lt.
-Robertson Sgt.
-Hunt MPO Zermeno MPO Jaffery Continue the T.E.A.M.
+Bryant Sgt.
+Hunt Sgt.
+Casillas MPO Jaffery Continue the T.E.A.M.
 (Teaching Educations and Mentoring) concept and partnerships with school systems.
-Make presentations and officers available to schools upon request.
-Continuing Capt Hawkins Lt.
-Vincent and SRO's Community interaction meetings to address community issues and concerns with members of the public Use the COP calendar to schedule presentations when requested.
+Make presentations and officers available to schools upon request Continuing Capt Hawkins Lt.
+Tuschmann and SRO's Community interaction meetings to address community issues and concerns with members of the public Use the COP calendar to schedule presentations when requested.
 Deliver presentation as requested.
-Continuing All Norman Police Department Personnel CareTrack 1.
-Provide a service to assist locating missing persons with cognitive impairments such as Alzheimer's, Dementia and Autism.
-Continuing Capt Hawkins Lt Robertson Sgt Hunt Child Passenger Safety 1.
-Provide child safety seat education and installation services to the community to help ensure that children are safe traveling as passengers in vehicles.
-Continuing Capt Hawkins Lt Robertson Sgt Hunt Graffiti Abetment 1.
-Create a program to assist the community and businesses identify graffiti and provide the resources to remove the graffiti June Capt.
+Continuing All Norman Police Department Personnel CareTrack Continue to provide a service to assist locating missing persons with cognitive impairments such as Alzheimer's, Dementia and Autism.
+Continuing Capt Hawkins Lt Bryant Sgt Hunt Child Passenger Safety 1.
+Continue to provide child safety seat education and installation services to the community to help ensure that children are safe traveling as passengers in vehicles.
+Continuing Capt Hawkins Lt Bryant Sgt.
+Hunt Sgt.
+Casillas MPO Jaffery Graffiti Abetment Continue a program to assist the community and businesses identify graffiti and provide the resources to remove the graffiti Continuing Capt.
 Riddles Division 1

-Goal 5: Continue programs that will assist in building partnerships and educating the community in community policing.
+Goal 5: Continue programs that would assist in building partnerships and educating the community in community policing.